Skip to main content

 5. Click Save

-When the employee is made inactive, history and records are preserved, but the employee can no longer be used actively in the system.
+When the employee is made inactive, history and registrations are preserved, but the employee can no longer be used actively in the system.

 How the new employee profile is created depends on your user administration.